 For the Aerospace segment, the timing related to the satisfaction of performance obligations and the typical timing of payment could vary between military, fuzing and commercial contracts.
 For the Aerospace segment's military and fuzing contracts with the USG, payment terms typically include progress payments, and the satisfaction of these performance obligations does not vary significantly from timing of payment.
 For firm-fixed price military and fuzing contracts with foreign militaries, the satisfaction of performance obligations could occur at a point in time or over time, depending on the nature of the performance obligations and the right to payment terms in the contracts.
-Generally, payment terms for these types of contracts range from 30 to 180 days from delivery; however, at times, the Company may negotiate advance payments to cover a portion of these performance obligations could occur at a point in time or over time, depending on the nature of the performance obligations and the right to payment terms for delivery.
-The satisfaction of these performance obligations could occur at a point in time or over time, depending on the nature of the performance obligations and the right to payment so 100 days from delivery.
-The satisfaction of these performance obligations could occur at a point in time or over time, depending on the nature of the performance obligations and the right to payment terms in the contracts.
+Generally, payment terms for these types of contracts range from 30 to 180 days from delivery; however, at times, the Company may negotiate advance payments to cover a portion of the initial costs.
+Payment terms for firm-fixed price commercial contracts generally range from 30 to 90 days from delivery.
+The satisfaction of these performance obligations could occur at a point in time or over time, depending on the nature of the performance obligations and the right to payment so for these types of contracts.
+For certain commercial contracts, the Company may negotiate advance payments to payment terms in the contracts.
+For certain commercial contracts, the Company may negotiate advance obligations and the right to payment terms in the contracts.
 For certain commercial contracts, the Company may negotiate advance payments and the right to payment terms in the contracts.
-For certain commercial contracts, the Company may negotiate advance obligations and the right to payment terms in the contracts.